-- For printers created by AutoConnect or Management Center: Automatic upload of printer properties from the ThinPrint Client to the server (see ThinPrint Engine on terminal servers or ThinPrint Management Center)
+- For printers created by AutoConnect or Management Services: Automatic upload of printer properties from the ThinPrint Client to the server (see ThinPrint Engine on remote desktops or ThinPrint Management Services)

 - For manually created printers: Set the Windows registry values for paper formats and sources on the server

 - For V-Layer printer pairs (V-Layer)

 The following settings can be configured in the server’s printers folder or Print Management for all shared printer objects which use TP Output Gateway as their driver; as such they affect all printers which will be connected to a user session on a remote desktop or workstation (= desktop session).